-As you remember, little things have a strong impact on the overall perception of a 3D rendering.
-There are some details that you won’t miss when you first look at a good, but not perfect work:
+As you may remember, little things have a strong impact on the overall perception of 3D rendering.
+There are some details that you won’t miss when you first look at a good—but not perfect - work:

 - You can tell that materials or reflections need more detailing.

 To justify our words, let’s have a look at five real 3D renderings and try to give them a fair rating: